Spreading speeds in reducible multitype branching random walk

-and minimising over $\theta$ gives the third bound, with $\kh$ in place of $\swFd{\kappa}$.
-However, $Z^{(n)}_\sigma[na, \infty)$ is integer valued and so can only decay geometrically by being zero for all large $n$, which implies $\kh$ can be replaced by $\swFd{\kappa}$. \end{proof} The upper bounds described in Proposition \ref{one class} are (nearly always) exact.
-To deal with the possible exception, let $\Up$ be the upper end-point of the interval on which $\kh$ is finite.
-The first result concerns the expected numbers to the right of $na$. \begin{propn} Under the conditions of Proposition \ref{trans bound}, for $a \neq \Up$
+and minimizing over $\theta$ gives the third bound, with $\kappa^{\ast}$ in place of $\kappa^{\acci}$.
+However, $Z^{(n)}_\sigma[na, \infty)$ is integer-valued and so can only decay geometrically by being zero for all large $n$, which implies $\kappa^{\ast}$ can be replaced by $\kappa^{\acci}$. \end{pf} \begin{pf*}{Proof of Proposition~\ref{behaviour1}} This is just an application of suitable large deviation theory based on